Nishanksingla/Tour-Guide-App/README.md

   3. Option to click and add pictures to their travel diary and share them on social media.

 This is just phase 1.
-There are more features to add in phase 2.
+There are more features coming up in phase 2.
 ##Technologies Used
 HTML5, CSS3, Bootstrap, jQuery Mobile, Facebook Javascript SDK, Google Street View API, Google Direction API, Google Geolocation API.

+### PS: Open to any suggestion and contribution from the community to help me make this app better.